 When you open the chooser, select the network device you're working on and the corresponding authentication.
 You will see a list of services from which you can select multiple services to monitor.
 When you are done, hit the finish button and the text box from earlier will now have all your selected Windows services inside it.

-There is also an option that will allow FrameFlow's monitor to try and start services if they are set to automatic and found to not be running.
+There is also an option that will allow FrameFlow's monitor to try and start services if they are set to automatic and found not to be running.
 This option can be accessed in the drop-down menu above the text box.
 The third option allows you to be warned if any service set to automatic has been stopped.
 You can also suppress alerts from selected Windows services.

 You can leave all the other options at their default for most purposes.
 Save your changes, run the event monitor, and begin collecting values.

-In this tutorial, we showed you how to set up a Windows service event monitor.
+In this tutorial, we showed you how to set up a Windows service Event Monitor.
 Check back later for more tutorials on corresponding topics.More Tutorials